LNXSeus/Advancely/README.md

 Massive thanks to all the beta testers. _Message me on discord @lnxseus with proof of using Advancely before its full release and you'll be added here:_

-* Windows: ethansplace98, Yumeko, zurtletif, 3emis, MoreTrident, PhoenixAUS_, metal_silver1234, 36_Official, me_nx,
+* Windows: ethansplace98, Yumeko, zurtletif, 3emis, MoreTrident, PhoenixAUS_, metal_silver1234, 36_Official
 * macOS: Slackow, TheDogmaster28
-* Linux: DesktopFolder, ShadowFlower64
+* Linux: DesktopFolder, ShadowFlower64, me_nx

 ***